AnyChart/docs.anychart.com/Maps/Map_Projections.md

 <td>Fahey Modified Gall, pseudocylindrical, neither conformal or equal-area, developed by Lawrence Fahey in 1975.</td>
 </tr>
 <tr>
-<td>Hammer-Aitoff</td>
+<td>Hammer</td>
-<td>Hammer-Aitoff projection produces an equal area map of the entire globe, it is useful for visual representations of geographically related statistical data and distributions.
+<td>Hammer projection (also known as Hammer-Aitoff projection) produces an equal area map of the entire globe, it is useful for visual representations of geographically related statistical data and distributions.
 Astronomers use this projection to show the entire celestial sphere on one map in a way that accurately depicts the relative distribution of the stars in different regions of the sky.</td>
 </tr>
 <tr>
 <td>Mercator</td>